adamparker75/Lumley-U16s/README.md

 * The contact page form was designed with help from [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_forms.asp).
 * The colours used on the website were chosen from [Adobe](https://color.adobe.com/create/color-wheel/).
 * The wireframes were created with [Balsamiq](https://balsamiq.com/).
+* The favicon was created on [favicon-generator](https://www.favicon-generator.org/) with assistance from peers in the Code Institute Slack community.

 ### _**Media**_